Arundel Castle re-enactment days

 Naturally, the only thing that got really gouged were the contents of our picnic with a fork but there was plenty of careful mock fighting to keep them happy.
 We saw sword play, archery, canon fire and threatened beheadings before we’d even set foot into the castle itself.

-If you fancy a bit of that yourself, or rather you know a child who would, fear not Arundel has several more re-enactment events coming up over the summer.
+If you fancy a bit of that yourself, or rather you know a child who would, fear not, Arundel has several more re-enactment events coming up over the summer.

-Everyone was in heavy armour – probably more glad for the overcast weather than we were, the only modern addition being a man with a microphone who had us cheering and booing along a split in the middle of the audience for the English and the French sides (the latter actually won in real life).
+Everyone was in heavy armour – probably more glad of the overcast weather than we were, the only modern addition being a man with a microphone who had us cheering and booing along a split in the middle of the audience for the English and the French sides (the latter actually won in real life).
 He added to the fun by commentating like it was a sporting match – “here come the French archers’ arrows… cover your ears – the cannons are about to fire…” The boys enjoyed the swaggering play offs between individuals and I loved the neatly arching arrows.

 When ‘half time’, or the battle equivalent, was called we went to explore the castle.
 Quite unbelievably, having quizzed my mum, I discovered that though I grew up not that far away in Surrey, I’d never been here before with my family or on a school trip.
 What staggered me most as a newbie was the height of the place, with knockout views from the battlements that were once strategic, now, just plain lovely.
 There were also lots of winding stairs and passages to explore.